PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 session `LayoutState`; complete operator-list construction is forbidden by the ownership gate.

+Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
+The established matcher still converts each eligible Squeeze to the same Reshape and records its `SHAPE`/`GATHER` prefix.
+After all direct operator metadata changes are complete, one `ModelIRGraphIndex` is constructed and the prefixes are inserted in reverse candidate order at their original positions.
+Tensor pruning and newly generated shape tensors are reconciled with the session `LayoutState`.
+Consequently, the only complete `model_ir.operators` assignments left in the central lowerer are explicit snapshot rollback paths.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,